Genshii8/skyhold.gg/pages-markdown/arms/What's New - Arms Warriors in BfA.md

 ##Where Legion fell short

 BfA Arms Rotation is very similar to Legion Arms.
-The rework has addressed a few of the design issues Arms had in Legion - for example, the [Colossus Smash](http://bfa.wowhead.com/spell=167105/colossus-smash) window having such a high uptime meant it didn't work as a "window of opportunity".
+The rework has addressed a few of the design issues Arms had in Legion.
+For example, the [Colossus Smash](http://bfa.wowhead.com/spell=167105/colossus-smash) window had such a high uptime meant it didn't work as a "window of opportunity".
 There wasn't any room to play around the debuff as procs were too frequent and random, so you couldn't prepare for it.
 This was also an issue combined with the massive amount of synergy between [Colossus Smash](http://bfa.wowhead.com/spell=167105/colossus-smash), [Precise Strikes](http://www.wowhead.com/spell=248579/precise-strikes) and [Shattered Defenses](http://www.wowhead.com/spell=248580/shattered-defenses).
 When you experienced the lower end of RNG, your damage plummeted, because all your synergy and damage was loaded into this one big thing.
 There wasn't any "skill" in regards to the procs, just how lucky you are.

 There was a slight rework in 7.1.5 which helped with [Colossus Smash](http://www.wowhead.com/spell=167105/colossus-smash) and the damage loaded into it.
 But that was mostly a band-aid to help the spec until a full expansion rework.
 Legion Arms is fine, but it could definitely use a refresh.

 ## Where Battle for Azeroth picks up the slack

-Battle for Azeroth picks up where Legion fell short mostly with [Colossus Smash](http://bfa.wowhead.com/spell=167105/colossus-smash).
-Being a cooldown that can't reset was the best way to fix the problem.
-It now feels like a "window of opportunity."
-You can play around the debuff since it's a consistent 45s cd, and 10s uptime.
-Now another issue that was fixed was all the synergy with [Colossus Smash](http://bfa.wowhead.com/spell=167105/colossus-smash).
-The traits were moved/removed from the game.
-And the one that remains ([Shattered Defenses](http://www.wowhead.com/spell=248580/shattered-defenses)) is nearly not as impactful as it once was
+Battle for Azeroth improves on Legion's failures by reducing the reliance on [Colossus Smash](http://bfa.wowhead.com/spell=167105/colossus-smash), and instead making it the spec's primary cooldown in place of [Battle Cry](http://www.wowhead.com/spell=1719/battle-cry).
+This allows the spec's baseline damage to improve considerably, and take emphasis off of random procced resets controlling damage output, making target swapping easier and reducing the emphasis on burst.
+[Overpower](http://bfa.wowhead.com/spell=7384/overpower) replaces [Colossus Smash's](http://bfa.wowhead.com/spell=167105/colossus-smash) former place in the rotation, applying what is essentially the [Shattered Defenses](http://www.wowhead.com/spell=248580/shattered-defenses) buff to [Mortal Strike](http://bfa.wowhead.com/spell=12294/mortal-strike), and keeping Arms gameplay in Battle for Azeroth more forgiving, but overall very similar to that of Legion.

 #Overview